 If we saw a repeat of the 2008 bear market, how would you avoid simply riding it down to the bottom?
 If we saw a repeat of the 1965-1982 period or 2000-2013, how would you make money if the market went sideways for a decade or more?
 Now may not be the time to "act", but the history depicted in Figure 1 most definitely suggests that it is the time to "prepare."

 Strategies that afford you the opportunity to miss out on even some portion of a devastating bear market - as the strategies offered by Alpha Investment Management do - can leave you far ahead in the long run, "whatever the weather."

 Disclosures and Disclaimers: Past performance is not a guarantee of future performance.
 The information contained herein does not constitute and should not be construed as investment advice, an offering of investment advisory services, or an offer to sell or a solicitation to buy any security.
 Before investing in any fund and/or strategy, investors should consider the investment objectives, risks, charges and expenses of the fund/strategy and its investment options.

 The data used to construct the illustration above was obtained from third-party sources.
 While Alpha believes the data to be reliable, no representation is made as to, and no responsibility, warranty or liability is accepted for the accuracy or completeness of such information.

-Alpha Investment Management, Inc. is a SEC registered investment advisor.
+Alpha Investment Management, Inc. is a SEC registered investment advisor located in the State of Ohio.
 Such registration does not imply a certain skill or training and no inference to the contrary should be made.
 The information and opinions expressed in this document are for informational purposes only.
 Any recommendation or opinion made in this document may not be suitable for all investors.
 The information contained herein does not constitute and should not be construed as investment advice, an offering of investment advisory services, or an offer to sell or a solicitation to buy any security.